Skip to main content

 Apprenticeship records

-Most surviving apprenticeship bindings can be found in livery company records, the majority of which are now administered by London Metropolitan Archives.
+Most surviving apprenticeship bindings can be found in livery company records, the majority of which are now administered by The London Archives.

 We hold apprenticeship registers for the parish of St Mary Stratford Bow from 1802 to 1827 (L/SMS/C/9).